GamesBondGIT/LoginLogoutTracker/README.md

 # LoginLogoutTracker
-simple app written in python using CHATGPT
+simple app written in python - guided by CHATGPT